With so many hub and rim combinations available it can be hard to get the correct spoke length for a wheel build, particularly small wheels.

 Aluminium nipples are ultra-light and offer optimal weight reduction for minimal cost.

-You could save 22grams on a 32 spoke wheel using alloy nipples in comparison to using brass nipples.
+You could save 22grams on a 32 spoke wheel using alloy nipples in comparison to using brass nipples like for like.

 © Alex Warwick Cycles